jgerstmayr/EXUDYN/docs/RST/structures/VisualizationSettings.rst

 * | **textOffsetFactor** [type = UFloat, default = 0.005]:
   | \ ``SC.visualizationSettings.general.textOffsetFactor``\
   | This is an additional out of plane offset for item texts (node number, etc.); the factor is relative to the maximum scene size and is only used, if textAlwaysInFront=False; this factor allows to draw text, e.g., in front of nodes
-* | **textSize** [type = float, default = 12.]:
-  | \ ``SC.visualizationSettings.general.textSize``\
-  | general text size (font size) in pixels if not overwritten; if useWindowsDisplayScaleFactor=True, the the textSize is multplied with the windows display scaling (monitor scaling; content scaling) factor for larger texts on on high resolution displays; for bitmap fonts, the maximum size of any font (standard/large/huge) is limited to 256 (which is not recommended, especially if you do not have a powerful graphics card)
 * | **threadSafeGraphicsUpdate** [type = bool, default = True]:
   | \ ``SC.visualizationSettings.general.threadSafeGraphicsUpdate``\
   | true = updating of visualization is threadsafe, but slower for complicated models; deactivate this to speed up computation, but activate for generation of animations; may be improved in future by adding a safe visualizationUpdate state